• There are no suggestions because the search field is empty.

 They find out that once you shut down your laptop at 17:30, you still have the entire evening to enjoy!
 A big difference from their student days when they had to pull all-nighters for their exams and work their side jobs on the weekend.
 Student life basically meant working during evenings and weekends, whereas working life gives you more stability and balance.
 With a full-time job, work and private life are more separated.

-Don’t wait around; take initiative
+Don't wait, take the initiative yourself

-When asked what NOT to do as a first-time employee, Tim says: ‘I think it’s hard to talk about what you shouldn’t do because there are so many things you should do instead.
-The only thing I’d advise you not to do is isolate yourself from colleagues and adopt a “hey, I know it all” attitude.
-During your studies, you were handed everything on a silver platter; subjects, assignments, and guidance.
-This isn’t the case in working life.
-So be curious and open, don’t wait for the work to come to you, but go after it yourself.’
+When asked what you especially shouldn't do as a starter on the job market, Floris says, "I find it difficult to talk about what you shouldn't do, because there are many things you should do.
+The only thing I would advise against is isolating yourself from colleagues and adopting an attitude of "yeah, I know it all".
+During your studies you were given everything: subjects, assignments, guidance.
+In working life, that is no longer the case.
+So be curious and open, don't wait for work to come to you.'

-During your first job, you have to deal with tons of new things: new systems, new colleagues, and some corporate jargon to boot.
-According to Tim, many young professionals tend not to ask any questions.
-“It doesn’t come naturally,” he says, “so push yourself to always keep asking questions!
-Even if you find it uncomfortable and you feel like others might think it’s stupid.
-I’ve never encountered a manager who thought someone was asking too many questions.
-On the contrary, they think it’s good if you do.
-It shows that you’re eager to learn.
-So, if there’s an abbreviation you don’t understand, ask what it means.
-Because there are many new words within the bank, but you won’t find a glossary of terms to help you out.’
+In your first job, a lot comes at you: new systems and colleagues, jargon.
+According to Floris ,many young professionals tend not to continue asking questions.
+'It doesn't come naturally,' he says, 'so always keep asking questions!
+Even if you feel uncomfortable and think others think it's stupid.
+I've never come across a manager who thought someone was asking too many questions.
+On the contrary, they like it when you do.
+By doing so, you show that you are eager to learn.
+So, with any abbreviation you don't understand: ask what it means.
+Because there are many new terms within the bank, but you're not going to find a glossary.'

-Find out what you really like
+Find out what you like

-When you sign up for a traineeship via Solid Professionals, we will give you €2.000,- to spend on personal development.
-Tim’s advice on this?
-‘Think of something you enjoy doing and see how it could help you in your job.
-For example, I coach a young professional who wants to step outside his comfort zone more often and, in turn, learn to respond better to ad hoc issues.
-He spent his budget on an improv course.
-Totally out-of-the-box, but it really helped him.
-Which goes to show that one size doesn’t fit all.’
+When you follow a traineeship through us at one of our clients, you get €2,000 to spend on your personal development.
+Floris tips: "Think about what you like to do and how it helps you in your job.
+For example, I coach a young professional who wants to step outside his comfort zone more often and learn to react ad hoc.
+He spent his budget on a course in improvisation.
+Totally out-of-the-box, but it helps him.
+And so something works differently for everyone.'

 A traineeship; sound like something for you?